zhued/zhued.github.io/_posts/blog/2015-09-22-daily_social_challenges.md

 I've never been a good public speaker.
 I freeze when I talk in front of groups of people.
 I don't like raising my hand or talking during class discussions.
 I don't know how to just strike up engaging conversations with strangers out of thin air.

-True, I've gotten much better than my younger, but I still have a long ways to go.
+True, I've gotten much better than my younger self, but I still have a long ways to go.

 I <s>want</s> **am going** to improve.